 I have been given an opportunity to ask questions about my condition, alternative forms of anesthesia and treatment, risks of non treatment, the procedures to be used, and the risks and hazards involved, and I believe that I have sufficient information to give this informed consent.
 I certify this information has been explained to me, that I have read it or have had it read to me, that the blank spaces have been filled in, and that I understand the contents.
-Please DO "OT give your permission or sign this consent form if you have any made for Dr. Rohrich 's office of your questions or concerns so that arrangements can be
+Please DO "OT give your permission or sign this consent form if you have any questions regarding your procedure(s).
+Please advise Dr. Rohrich's office of your questions or concerns so that arrangements can be

-ME 11-8-18 Patient's Printed N me_Gaby 20-6

-PATIENT/Other Legally leita J. cianza •

-MINESS (Name) · · · · · · · · · · · · · · · · · · · A -
+ME 11-8-18 Patient's Printed N m lach 20-6 PATIENT/Other Legally Responsible Pusats Si gnature V leita J. cranza • MINESS (Name) · · · · · · · · · · · · · · · · · · · A - VIINESSSICNATURE

-VIINESSSICNATURE